synthizer/synthizer/README.md

 Suffices.
 You may need manual intervention in order to set things such as the MSVC runtime, but all of that goes through the standard CMake processes.

-### Python

 For the Python bindings, one of the following applies:

 - use the Windows wheels.
 This is the easiest path for Windows.
-- `pip install synthizer` will decide to use a source distribution on Linux, which will try to build Synthizer inline.
-This requires that you ahve `git` but doesn't have any other external dependencies, not even CMake.
+- `pip install synthizer` will decide to use a source distribution on Linux and Mac, which will try to build Synthizer inline.
+This requires that you have `git` but doesn't have any other external dependencies, not even CMake.
-- If all else fails, you can clone this repository, build Synthizer, `cd bindings/python`, `BUILDING_SYNTHIZER=1 python setup.py install`.

 ## Licensing